lexipd/odin-recipes/README.md

 # odin-recipes

-In this project, I have created a very basic recipe website using only HTML.
-Later, I plan to use CSS to improve the style.
-I have demonstrated my knowledge to add text, links, and photos to a page.
+In this project, I have started a very basic recipe website using only HTML.
+I have since added very bad CSS to this site and plan on updating in the future once I have expanded my mind.